Utility and electric bill assistance in Texas.

 Austin Energy - A charity type program known as Financial Support Plus 1 is available for City of Austin utility customers.
 The program helps customers who are having financial difficulties and who are unable to pay their utility bill due to an unexpected emergency or crisis.
 The emergency utility assistance funding is distributed through 24 local non-profits and community assistance groups such as Travis County Family Support Services.
 Contact (512) 494-9400 for a list of agencies.

-Austin Energy - A program offered is the Customer Assistance Discount Program.
+- Discounts from Austin Energy are offered.
+A program offered is the Customer Assistance Discount Program.
 It offers about $54 in monthly discounts off a customer's City of Austin utility bill.
 To qualify for these savings, the account holder or someone in the customer’s household needs to be currently participating in any one of these assistance programs: Medicaid, Telephone Lifeline Program, Supplemental Nutrition Assistance Program (SNAP) also known as Food Stamps, or Children's Health Insurance Program (CHIP).
 Call 512-494-9400 for an application.

-Austin Energy - Customers can take advantage of some of the most comprehensive and effective energy efficiency programs in the nation.
+- Free energy savings will help reduce utility bills.
+Austin Energy customers can take advantage of some of the most comprehensive and effective energy efficiency programs in the nation.
 Some of these programs offered include Free Thermostats, Home Performance with ENERGY STAR(tm) Rebates and Loans, Free Home Improvements, Solar Photovoltaics, and Residential Refrigerator Recycling.
 Call (512) 974-7827 to get additional information about the many energy efficiency and conservation services offered through Austin Energy.

-A few other cooling and utility bill assistance programs are offered by Austin Energy.
+A few other Austin Energy cooling and utility bill assistance programs are offered by Austin Energy.
 Or get information on conservation options.
-Learn more.
+Learn more on Austin Energy utility bill assistance programs.

 CenterPoint Energy of Texas - This is one of the leading electric and natural gas providers in the southern part of the country.
 The energy company offers various assistance programs for low income customers and senior citizens in Texas.
 Explore resources such as payment plans, federal government assistance from LIHEAP, and get contact information for regional non-profit organizations.
 Read CenterPoint Energy Texas assistance programs.